Babylon Empire Timeline in the Right Order

 • Click Text on the left editing panel.

-• Use Click to Add Subtitle for each era or ruler.
+• Use Click to Add Subtitle to label each era or ruler.

-• Then use Click to Add Body to add short descriptions of each major event, king, or achievement.
+• Then use Click to Add Body to provide concise descriptions of each major event, king, or significant achievement.

-• Repeat this process for all the events.
+• Repeat this process for all the events you want to include.

 EdrawMax Interface - Add Events to Timeline